azurepolarbear/rainbow-waves/README.md

 # rainbow waves

 Copyright (C) 2015-2024 brittni and the polar bear LLC.
+Some rights reserved.

-the rainbow waves algorithmic art project.
+[azurepolarbear's](https://github.com/azurepolarbear) rainbow waves algorithmic art project.

 Originally created in July 2015, the rainbow waves generative art project was released by [brittni watkins](https://github.com/blwatkins) on the 1ofX